Our story begins with a child. A child two years old and eager to play.

 We’ve discovered that keeping the idea of inclusion at the center of the planning process allows everyone to brainstorm freely.
 To find new, more thoughtful ways to approach “typical” play.
 To plan for all, without catering to those with disabilities.

 Every day, with every new ambassador, every new donation, and every new project, our brigade grows.
-We include more kids, more families, and more caretakers—the healthy ones, those with temporary injuries, and those with chronic or permanent conditions—in an inclusive world of play.
+We include more kids, more families, and more caretakers—the healthy ones, those with temporary injuries, and those with chronic or permanent conditions—in an inclusive world.

 We invite you to join us in continuing to write and rewrite the story.
 In this story, exclusion loses.
 Life wins.